Skip to content

 Yes.
 Poughkeepsie’s Common Council has approved a bond to fund the park’s refurbishment, and Scenic Hudson and New City Parks also have pledged support.

-The Pershing Avenue Community Garden and Neighborhood Farm is part of a larger initiative to create a neighborhood-focused “park corridor” along Pershing Avenue.
+The Pershing Community Farm is part of a larger initiative to create a neighborhood-focused “park corridor” along Pershing Avenue.
 It is being spearheaded by the PARKnership.

 share your thoughts!